aksharc2/parallelRandomCPGC/README.md

 Instructions to run the script on a graph and obtain compression.

 1. **Prerequisite packages and libraries required**
+  - Tested with Ubuntu 20.04 and above versions
   - for c program
     - gcc version 9.x and above
     - OpenMPI version 4.0